posativ/acrylamid/README.rst

 Why?
 ----

-- it is *fast* due incremental builds
+- it amazingly *fast* due incremental builds
 - support for Jinja2_ and Mako_ templates
 - many Markdown_ extensions and custom reStructuredText_ directives
 - MathML_, enhanced typography and hyphenation using soft-hyphens